MNabegh/mlbd-project/README.md

 Characterisation of the emotional state of mind by studying the music consumption of a user and leverage this data to built a refined personalized ephemeral recommender system.

 ## Research Questions

-- Is it possible to identify a emotional state of mind of a user by studying their music consumption?
-- Is it possible to use them to improve a personalized and ephemeral recommender system?
-We could use a baseline
+- To what extend do audio and lyrics based features improve a hybrid recommender system when compared to a simple collaborative filtering recommender system?
 - Can we extract common topics of song lyrics and use them as meaningful features?
+- Can we build a continous embedding for topics?

 ## Proposed dataset
 - Last.fm Dataset - 1K users